 Mornay sauce is a bechamel sauce with gruyere, Parmesan or cheddar cheese added.
 Bechamel sauce is a rich white sauce made by adding milk to a roux.
 Often other herbs and flavoring are added to complement the final recipe.

-First you are going to make the Mornay Sauce.
-In a saucepan over medium low heat melt a couple tablespoons of butter.
+First, you are going to make the Mornay Sauce.
+In a small saucepan over medium low heat melt a couple tablespoons of butter.
 Whisk in an equal amount of flour and cook for a few minutes.
 Now slowly whisk in the milk and simmer over low heat until slightly thickened.
 This will take about ten minutes.
-Remove from the heat and whisk in the cheese in three parts.
-Season with salt and pepper to taste.
+Remove from the heat and whisk in the gruyére cheese and Parmesan cheese in three parts.
+Season with salt and black pepper to taste.
 Cover to keep warm while you assemble the sandwiches.

-Meanwhile turn the broiler on and start to prepare four eggs sunny side up.
+Meanwhile, turn the broiler on and start to prepare four eggs sunny side up in a pan.
 Now pop those sandwiches under the broiler.
 Watch them closely as everyone’s broiler is different and some are unpredictable.
 Broil until lightly browned.
-Finally top each sandwich with one sunny side up egg.
+Finally, top each sandwich with one sunny side up egg.
 Serve immediately.